sagnik-sanyal/persistent_nav_v2/MigrationGuide.md

 ### `onPressed`

 This argument moved to the `PersistentTabConfig`.
-There you can set a method to invoke (-> `onPressed`) instead of switching to that screen:
+There you can set a method to call (`onPressed`) instead of switching to that screen:

 <table>
 <tr>